liliu2/PhysicsLayout/README.md

     </com.jawnnypoo.physicslayout.PhysicsLinearLayout>

  ```
-and there are many XML attributes to change
+and there are many XML attributes can change

 ```
  <com.jawnnypoo.physicslayout.PhysicsLinearLayout